DravenTec/Twitch-Stream-Recorder/README.md

 8) Run with `python3 tsr.py -u STREAMERNAME`
 	- Example: `python3 tsr.py - u diedoni` By default, recording is done with the best quality
 	- Optional: (WIP) [tsrcontrol](https://github.com/DravenTec/tsrcontrol) can also be used for administration.

+To ensure that the Twitch token is always renewed, I use Crontab and have the token updated once a week.
+If you want to update it manually you can do that at any time with `twitch token`.

+Set up a cronjob under the user running tsr.py and twitch with `crontab -e`.
+In my case, I have the token renewed every Monday at 2am.
+`0 2 * * MON /home/linuxbrew/.linuxbrew/bin/twitch token > /home/YOUR_USERNAME/logs/twitch.log 2>&1`
+I have the output of the twitch token command written in a log file to have a clue in case of problems.
+Note that the token itself is also entered here.
+`mkdir ~/logs && touch ~/logs/twitch.log`

+Alternatively, simply omit the following part and it will also work without a log `0 2 * * MON /home/linuxbrew/.linuxbrew/bin/twitch token > /dev/null 2>&1`